CWY1013HK/SenGenLinux/README.md

 # SenGen
 A sentence generator I made in a few days with C++ for MacOS X, now slightly altered for it to work on GNU/Linux.
-If your Linux has text-to-speech installed, feel free to use the original version.
+If your Linux has text-to-speech installed, feel free to compile the generator with 'say' command.

 For detailed instructions on downloading the project and other stuff, read the .txt files in the 'Instructions' folder.